 An MIT graduate and best-selling author, Emma started building online communities before Netscape was born.
 She’s developed online strategies and products for dozens of fledgling start-ups as well as large corporations such as Nike, the Canadian Broadcasting Corporation and Virgin Mobile.

 Emma's first experience with grief is captured in this 30 minute audio piece, where she walks to the park where her husband took his life.
-You'll also hear from her Mum, as well as from her husband's Aunt, and the man who happened to be out walking his dog that morning, and found Barry in the park.
+You'll also hear from her Mum, as well as from her husband's Aunt, and the man who happened to be out walking his dog that morning.

-Robert has been a consultant since 2005 with clients that have included Mircrosoft, The National Film Board of Canada, The First Nations Financial Management Board, The British Columbia Maritime Employers Association, Ecole Chocolat, and Just for Laughs Comedy Festival.
+Robert has worked with clients including Microsoft, The National Film Board of Canada, The First Nations Financial Management Board, The British Columbia Maritime Employers Association, Ecole Chocolat, and Just for Laughs Comedy Festival.

 Ann has been helping children, parents, educators and health professionals better understand and support human reaction to grief and loss for over 30 years.
-She retired from The Healing Center of Seattle in July, 2010.
-While there she served as the Family Services Director.
-In this capacity she created program; facilitated groups; worked as a therapist for children, adults and families; and supervised volunteers and interns who worked in the children’s program there.
+While serving as the Family Services Director at The Healing Center of Seattle, Ann created programs, facilitated groups, worked as a therapist for children, adults and families, and supervised volunteers and interns who worked in the children’s program there.
 She also consulted and partnered with the public schools, as well as other agencies who work with grievers.

 While in Seattle, Ann also worked to organize a supportive group for bereavement specialists in the Seattle area, created an Online Teen Bereavement Support Group and introduced an educational puppet show she created while working in North Carolina to the Seattle public schools.

 Before moving to Seattle she co-founded Kids Path of Greensboro, the pediatric arm of Hospice and Palliative Care of Greensboro, where she worked from 1988-2005.